 So why do people eat crisps?
 Because they actually enjoy the taste?
 That I can’t believe.
 You’ll hear smokers too, talking about the glory of that first cigarette of the morning, shortly after hacking up their guts.

 No. We eat crisps because we’re childishly drawn by the garish packaging, by their ubiquity in every shop around the country, because we’re told to like them by our parents and the rest of our moronic nation.

 We are cursed; a crisp-obsessed society that has deluded itself into believing fried potato is the optimal snack for every occasion: at meal times, in school packed lunches, on trains, with a drink in a pub.

 The only reason we eat crisps is because we are a dogmatic crisp-eating society.
 You could no more imagine English society without crisps than you could without tea or cricket.
 It’s pathetic.

 But perhaps a society gets the snacks they deserve.
-We deserve nothing better than a throwaway, antisocial, vacuous snack food.
+We deserve nothing better than a throwaway, antisocial, vacuous snack food that litters the highways and byways of Britain.
 The crisp is garish, loud and ultimately empty.
 Our garish, loud and ultimately empty society deserves nothing more.

 Our generation faces a unique series of ecological challenges, from climate change and the transition away from fossil fuels, to how we can feed the world and leverage bio-technology without damaging the planet’s fragile ecosystem.
 But the ecological transformations necessary to answer these challenges are impossible without a corresponding social transformation in the way we fuel our cars, grow our crops and organise ourselves.
 As Ulrich Brand, professor of International Politics at the University of Vienna, says, we need nothing less than the “ecological modernisation of capitalism”.